CoolPluginsTeam/wpml-translation-check/readme.txt

 == Description ==

-**AutoMLP - AI Translation for WPML** is an AI translation addon for WPML.
+**AutoMLP - AI Translation for WPML** is WPML automatic translation addon.
 It allows you to translate your WordPress website using different AI services  like **OpenAI** and **Google Gemini**, at low cost.

 As a **WPML** user, you may already know that its automatic translation feature works using translation credits.
-Typically, translating around **$0.86 per 1,000 credits**.
+Typically, around **$0.86 per 1,000 credits**.
 Each time content is translated automatically, credits are used based on the number of characters being translated.

 However, **AutoMLP** provides a different approach.
 Instead of using translation credits, it allows you to connect your own AI service API keys such as **OpenAI** or **Google Gemini**.
 This means translations are generated using your own API.
 The usage limits depend only on the limits of the API service you are using.